-Musically and during the interview of that last Late Night appearance (he was the show’s only guest that day), Zevon was in great form.
+Musically and during the interview of that last Late Show appearance (he was the show’s only guest for that episode), Zevon was in great form.
 He was dying of mesothelioma, and everyone in the studio knew it, but that dark humor brightened the mood throughout.
 “I might have made a tactical error by not going to a physician for 20 years,” he deadpanned.
 “It’s one of those phobias that didn’t pay off.”
 Discussing his upcoming album The Wind, which would be released to great acclaim the next year, he joked about how his doctors had given him the go-ahead to continue working, a thought that probably applied to his personal life as well: “They certainly don’t discourage you from doing whatever you want.
 It’s not like bed rest and a lot of water will straighten you out.”

 But Zevon was reflective, too.
 His simple advice when Letterman asked about his outlook in the face of imminent death has stuck with me and many of his fans.
 It’s humorously mundane and profound at once: “Enjoy every sandwich.”
 I’ve seen it on tattoos and diner menus.

-Zevon’s ride came for him nine months later, September 7, 2003, three months after the birth of his twin grandsons and less than two weeks after the release of The Wind.
+Zevon’s ride came for him 10 months later, September 7, 2003, three months after the birth of his twin grandsons and less than two weeks after the release of The Wind.
 He was 56.

 That evening after the gun range visit, I was alone in my motel room, missing my family, and feeling sentimental after a few beers.
 Warren Zevon was all I listened to that night, including everything on this playlist.
 It felt appropriate somehow.